GeigerJ2/msd-gm-shell/README.md

 ## The `$HOME` decor

-When the container starts up, you will find a running Ubuntu 22.04 instance with working `bash`, `zsh` and `fish` installations.
+When the container starts up, you will find a running Ubuntu 22.04 instance with working `bash`, `zsh`, and `fish` installations.
 We will explore their configurations - in this order - with increasing time dedicated to each `$SHELL`.
 The main tools that are set up are the following: